 The UK is among the first to propose a tax on digital services, while France is one of the first countries to implement legislation (with retroactive effect).
-Other countries have begun to follow France’s lead, including Canada, Italy, and Turkey.
+Other countries have begun to follow France’s lead, including Canada, Italy and Turkey.
 The 3% French tax targets internet and technology providers that have revenue in excess of €750 million globally and €25 million in France.
 It specifically targets two types of companies: those that have a platform allowing users to interact with other users (like dating apps, app stores and online marketplaces) and those that provide services for targeted advertising.
-The portion of revenue connected with France is determined using a digital presence ratio calculated based on the number of French users actively using the service.
+The portion of revenue connected with France is determined using a digital presence ratio based on the number of French users actively using the service.
 The focus on gross revenue instead of net profit makes this tax regime particularly unique and distortive.
-The UK’s law may go into effect in April (depending on Brexit) and has similar provisions (although slightly narrower scope and a lower 2% rate).
+The UK’s law may go into effect in 2020 (depending on Brexit) and has similar provisions (but with a slightly narrower scope and a lower tax rate at 2%).

-The Organisation for Economic Co-operation and Development (OECD) operating under a G20 mandate is leading efforts for an international solution and aims to reach an agreed plan by the end of 2020 on a new taxing right that’s based on some amount of profits made in the markets where customers or users are.
+The Organisation for Economic Co-operation and Development (OECD), operating under a G20 mandate, is leading efforts for an international solution.
+It aims to reach an agreed plan by the end of 2020 on a new taxing right that’s based on the amount of profit made in the markets where customers or users are.
 That the OECD’s project has gained the support of G20 nations, including the US, to carry on means that there is policymaker consensus on the view that current rules dating back to the 1920s may no longer be sufficient.